 For lyrics, click here.

 Much of the Spanish influence came from time spent at the London Apprentice in Old Isleworth with Tony Hooper, and where I learned to play a few flamenco licks on the guitar.
-The London Apprentice is featured on the back sleeve of Antiques and Curios.
+The London Apprentice is featured on the back sleeve of Just A Collection Of Antiques And Curios.

 For lyrics, click here.